USEPA/CRACMM/README.md

 ### Version history

-### Unstamped version pending
+#### Version 0.24
 Renamed toluene surrogate (explicit) to TOL
+Added flowchart

+#### Skip v0.23

 #### Version: 0.22
 Renamed XYOP to XYE to avoid overlap with name of exisiting peroxy radical.

 #### Version: 0.21

+This version used to create initial SMOKE inputs.

+Known issues:
-Known issues: XYOP emitted species name overlaps with a peroxy radical in RACM2.
-In future versions, XYOP will be named XYE as it's major contributorys are o-xylene and ethylbenzne.
+- XYOP emitted species name overlaps with a peroxy radical in RACM2.
+XYOP renamed to XYE (major contributorys are o-xylene and ethylbenzne).
+- TOLUENE named to TOL in later versions.

 Date: 20210812